 Grape juice tartrate crystals

-Tartaric acid is a 4 carbon dicarboxylic acid, and the middle carbons are hydroxylated (2,3-Dihydroxybutanedioic acid).
-The potassium salt has been known to winemakers since ancient times.
-It can cause an unwanted gritty texture in grape jelly.
-In grape juice drinks and wine, the crystalline sediment may be mistaken for broken glass.
-Chemically, they are … Continue reading Grape juice tartrate crystals
+Tartaric acid is a small 4 carbon dicarboxylic acid, with the 2 middle carbons hydroxylated (2,3-Dihydroxybutanedioic acid).
+The precipitated potassium salt sediment has been known to winemakers since ancient times.
+It can cause an unwanted gritty texture in grape jelly, but this rarely happens now with modern processing methods.
+In grape juice drinks and wine, … Continue reading Grape juice tartrate crystals